-CS412(CSEL08) Elective - III
+CSEL08 DevOps Р C CS412(CSEL08) Elective - III 3 0 3

-- 1. Remember the importance of DevOps tools used in software development life cycle - 2.
-Understand the importance of Jenkins to Build, Deploy and Test Software Applications - 3.
-Examine the different Version Control strategies - 4.
-Analyze & Illustrate the Containerization and deployment of applications over Docker - 5.
+- 1. Explain the importance of DevOps tools used in software development life cycle - 2.
+Describe the importance of Jenkins to Build, Deploy and Test Software Applications - 3.
+Examine different Version Control strategies - 4.
+Illustrate the Containerization and deployment of applications over Docker - 5.
 Summarize the importance of Software Configuration Management in DevOps - 6.
 Synthesize the provisioning using Ansible.